Sujal2806/Expense-Tracker/README.md

 ## Prerequisites

 - Python 3.9 or higher
-- Docker and Docker Compose (for containerized deployment)
+- Docker (for containerized deployment)
 - Git (for version control)

 ## Installation & Setup